acorn-io/runtime/docs/docs/39-Authoring Acornfiles/03-containers.md

 }
 ```

 The above example defines a port `5000` that exposes an HTTP service.
-This port will not be eligible to publish out to the world.
+This port will not be published out to the world.

 The next example shows the `expose` parameter, used to define ports that are meant to be accessed outside of the Acorn app or published outside the cluster.